 Sink Your Teeth Into This: How to Mitigate Dental Pain in a Post-Collapse World

-[Editor’s Note: We have a tendency to forget how an innocent tooth issue can quickly exacerbate into a life threatening emergency.
+[Editor’s Note: We have a tendency to forget how an innocent tooth issue can quickly exacerbate into a life-threatening emergency.
 Without warning, pain, soreness and infection can occur in the gums or teeth causing extreme discomfort.
 Although certain foods can have a cleaning effect on your teeth, there are other natural alternatives that you can turn to keep your teeth and gums clean.
 Knowing these alternatives, as well as the vitamins needed to maintain teeth and gum health will help you maintain continued health in a disaster.]

 Hello there, Ready Nutrition Readers and colleagues in the battle to plan and prepare for the worst!
-Today’s topic of discussion will focus on tooth care and tie it in to additional problems societal collapse/disaster survivors will face.
+Today’s topic of discussion will focus on tooth care and tie it into additional problems societal collapse/disaster survivors will face.

 Dental caries (also commonly known as cavities) is tooth decay and leads to progressive decalcification of the enamel and dentin of a tooth.
-Decalcification is a term to describe loss of or erosion of minerals (such as calcium) that make up teeth and bones.
+Decalcification is a term to describe the loss of or erosion of minerals (such as calcium) that make up teeth and bones.
 There are many types of cavities, and those most commonly seen are as follows:

 - Necrotic caries: cavities caused by dysfunction (usually hyper) of a person’s salivary glands (they contain powerful enzymes that serve digestive functions).

 - Rampant caries: sudden, acute caries running to the depth of the tooth-pulp; almost all of the teeth (with this type) are affected.

 - Recurrent caries: these occur in cases where dental work/restoration has been done, and tooth surface flaws cause gaps to form where plaque enters and enlarges the cavity.